dani-t-codes/PierresBakery.Solution/README.md

         return Program.Main();
       }

-Additionally, in the above code, if the user said the number of pastries/bread loaves was not the amount they specified, the conditional would return them not to the beginning of the program, but to the beginning of the main conditional.
+Additionally, in the above code, if the user said the number of pastries/bread loaves was not the amount they specified, the conditional would return them not to the beginning of the program, but to a new prompt asking ("What else can I get you") with a new branching conditional of purchase options.
+Anything new added would update the total purchase list and return both what the order purchases and the total cost of everything.

 Finally, to increase sales at Pierre's Bakery, after a user had selected a number of pastries or bread loaves that were not the best sale price (i.e. any number not divisible by 3), the console would log to the user that they were X number of loaves/pastries away from that day's daily special price.
 The console would then ask the user if they want to add to their order the difference of loaves/pastries to get the free loaf or the extra pastry for cheaper.
 If the user agreed, the console would log the updated total price.